mwaugh0328/welfare-rural-urban-migration/efficient/README.md

 ### Computing the Efficient Allocation

-This section describes basic computations to compute the efficient allocation.
+This section describes computations to compute the efficient allocation.

 ---